-- The maximum possible combination of trunks and lines which can be accommodated is dependent upon the number of receivers installed, and is illustrated in Fig. 2-1. - 2.02 The PABX's are electrically compatible with most existing extension key telephone, Private Branch Exchange (PBX) and Central Office (CO) equipment, and provide: - · The use of a flexible numbering plan. - The simultaneous use of DTMF and rotary dial (RD) stations. - Optional use of attendant consoles two maximum. - Extensive selection of standard and optional features. - · Freedom from scheduled maintenance. - · Automatic diagnostics. - Six power fail transfer circuits (SX-100). - Twelve power fail transfer circuits (SX-200). - Optional reserve power supply. - SUPERSET 4. - 2.03 The SX-100 consists of a single cabinet (containing the switching circuitry and the system power supply) and a cordless desktype attendant console equipped with pushbutton dial pad and control keys.
-The equipment may optionally be supplied as a cabinet with a wall-mounting assembly (refer to Part 3). - 2.04 The SX-200 consists of a single cabinet (containing the switching circuitry and the system power supply) and a cordless desktype attendant console equipped with pushbutton dial pad and control buttons. - 2.05 Connections between the equipment, the consoles and the distribution frame are made using connectorized 25-pair cables.
+The maximum possible combination of trunks and lines which can be accommodated is dependent upon the number of receivers installed, and is illustrated in Figure 2-1.

+- 2.02 The PBXs are electrically compatible with most existing extension key telephone, Private Branch Exchange (PBX) and Central Office (CO) equipment, and provide: - The use of a flexible numbering plan. - The simultaneous use of DTMF and rotary dial (RD) stations. - Optional use of attendant consoles two maximum. - Extensive selection of standard and optional features. - Freedom from scheduled maintenance. - Automatic diagnostics. - Six power fail transfer circuits (SX-100). - Twelve power fail transfer circuits (SX-200). - Optional reserve power supply. - The use of SUPERSET 3 and SUPERSET 4 electronic telephone sets. - 2.03 The SX-100 consists of a single cabinet (containing the switching circuitry and the system power supply) and a desk-type attendant console equipped with pushbutton dial pad and control keys.
+The equipment may optionally be supplied as a cabinet with a wall-mounting assembly (refer to Part 3).